jatofg/nawa/docs/gettingstarted.md

 #include <nawa/Application.h>
 ```

-There are two required functions you need to implement in your app:
+There are two required functions you need to implement in your app,
-- `int init(AppInit &appInit)`
-- `int handleRequest(Connection &connection)`
+`init` and `handleRequest`.

 In the `init` function, you can alter the config (at least the options
 concerning your own app), set up static filters, and do any